 But your visit forced the issue.
 I had no choice.

 Why did you come to my home?
 I know you came as my friend, but it seemed by the time our three-hour discussion ended our friendship had died and I was someone you needed to pray for, that I might be saved.
 After all, in your Arminian theology there can be no question that a person with beliefs such as mine has fallen from grace.

-Over the course of three hours you constantly reminded me of the what I used to preach, what I used to believe.
+Over the course of three hours, you constantly reminded me of what I used to preach, what I used to believe.
 I must tell you forthrightly that that Bruce is dead.
-He no longer exists, but in the memory of a distant past.
-Whatever good may have been done I am grateful, but I bear the scars and memories of much evil done in the name of Jesus.
+He no longer exists.
+That Bruce is but a distant memory.
+For whatever good may have been done I am grateful, but I bear the scars and memories of much evil done in the name of Jesus.
 Whatever my intentions, I must bear the responsibility for what I did through my preaching, ministry style, etc.

 I told you my view on abortion, Barack Obama, the Bible, and the exclusivity of salvation in Jesus Christ.